 By learning how to use essential oils in your life you can take a whole-person, proactive approach to healthy living.
 Making aromatherapy blends for massage and self care lets you enjoy the benefits of these natural approaches.

-Aromatherapy essential oils have many uses and benefits, ranging from skin care and body care to supporting healing to just smelling good.
+Aromatherapy essential oils have many uses and benefits, ranging from essential oils for skin care of the face to essential oils for body care to essential oils for healing to just smelling good.
 With some knowledge and care, using essential oils is generally safe.
 Homemade aromatherapy products can sometimes replace commercial products that contain potentially toxic ingredients.

 As in most fields, conflicting information and differences of opinion